Visual Art (MFA) - Creative Technologies and Practice

 A minimum of four semesters of study in residence is required.
 The residency requirement must be met at USA.

-If a student plans on completing their final two semesters in residency elsewhere the students must meet the following by February 1 of their second year:
+If a student plans on completing his/her final two semesters in residency elsewhere the student must meet the following by February 1 of his/her second year: